MistyCommunity/Documentation/src/content/docs/reference/rest.md

 * Result (boolean) - Returns `true` if there are no errors related to this command.

+### ForgetFace

+Removes records of a specific trained face from Misty's memory.

+Endpoint: DELETE &lt;robot-ip-address&gt;/api/faces?FaceId=&lt;"FaceId"&gt;

+Parameters

+* FaceId (string) - The name of the face to remove.

+Returns

+* Result (array) - Returns `true` if no errors related to this command.

 ### StartFaceDetection

 Initiates Misty's detection of faces in her line of vision.
 This command assigns each detected face a random ID.